wso2/performance-is/README.md

 The deployment is automated using AWS cloud formation.

+Artifacts in the master branch can be used with the WSO2 Identity Server version 5.9.0 and onwards.
+If you wish to benchmark previous releases, please use the branch [is-5.8.0](https://github.com/wso2/performance-is/tree/is-5.8.0)

 ## About the deployment

 At the moment we support for two deployment patterns as,